mienaikoe/ziyu/Chapters/4-1-Chapter23.md

 "I did what I had to."

-My nather and I sat in the darkness and the deafening snow, leaning against a Ziyu that stood watch above the reconstruction of the Great Pavilion of Ulukoma.
+My nather and I sat in the darkness and the deafening snow, leaning against a Ziyu that stood watch above the reconstruction of the Great Dome of Ulukoma.
 This was the place where she last saw Kipnu; where a woman named Fanla had kept her alive.

 "And mom?"